VRuiLee/case_assignment/README.md

 ## Any design decisions made

-Backend Framework:

-The app is designed in a way that makes it easy to move to a cloud service like AWS in the future, if needed.

 1. **Backend Framework:**
    - Flask was chosen because it’s simple and works well for smaller projects like this one.